htrc/htrc-feature-reader/README.md

 The method for creating a path list with 'glob' is just one way to do so.
 For large sets, it's better to just have a text file of your paths, and read it line by line.

-The feature reader also has a useful method, `multiprocessing(map_func)`, for chunking a running functions across multiple processes.
-This is an advanced feature, but extremely helpful for any large-scale processing.

 In addition to iterating on `feature_reader.volumes()`, there is a convenient function to grab the first volume in a feature reader.
 This helps in testing code, and is what we'll do to continue this introduction: